 It’s so satisfying to see all the bobble lined up perfectly!
 I did stop every now and then to make sure they lined up.
 As soon as you notice yourself placing a bobble that isn’t directly above another, stop and take a look at the row for a missed stitch.
 It’s easy to go back and fix it if you see it right away.

-Baby blankets, or any simple crochet blanket, are my absolute favorite things to make; they’re really the reason why I can do this blog and work on creating patterns instead of going to work like a normal person.
-But the reason I love them so much is because I get to try out new ideas and crochet stitches, and I know that whoever the blanket is going to will love and cherish it.
+Baby blankets, or any simple crochet blankets, are my absolute favorite things to make.
+I love them so much is because I get to try out new ideas and crochet stitches, and I know that whoever the blanket is going to will love and cherish it.
 All the baby blankets I’ve made, gifted or even sold have become items that those kids cling to and find comfort in.
-It’s so heartwarming to see them holding onto the corners or laying down on them, all snuggled up.
-Seriously, how cute is this smile??
+It’s so heartwarming to see them holding onto the corners or laying down on them, all snuggled up!

 Visit my pattern shops on Ravelry, Craftsy, and Etsy to buy the printable PDFs of all my patterns.
 They’re ad-free, comment-free and your support helps me run The Blue Elephants so I can continue publishing free patterns here.